-Doing history is actually not really about learning facts: it’s about learning how to find out about the past, even when all you have left of it is a confusing drawing and a handful of handwritten letters.
+We’re not about to be learning dates here — history is actually not really about learning facts: it’s about dee-diving into the lives of people we never knew, to learn more about them but also ourselves and out world.
 Interested?
-The aim of this course is to learn to analyse historical documents, to think about historical problems, to understand concepts historically, and to help you find out what you like, if you like history!
-You will also learn crucial transferable skills, like how to critically analyze news sources or think creatively.
+The aim of this course is to learn to analyse historical documents, to think about historical problems, and to practice your creative thinking and imagination!
+You will also learn crucial transferable skills, like how to critically analyze news sources or how to write good essays.

 To learn to do all these things, this course will cover core topics and historical debates surrounding the First World War.
-We will study causality, gender history, military history, social history and the history of colonization through the lens of texts and photographs.
+We will study causality, gender history, queer history, military history, social history, and the history of colonization through the lens of texts and photographs.
 We will try to reconstruct the answers to basic though crucial questions: What?
 Who?
 How?
 Why?
 What if?
 And so what?

 – What does war look like when it’s fought in the 1910s?
 How do soldiers communicate without walkie-talkies?
 How do they feel when they realize gas can kill and modern flame-throwers can burn them alive?